ZiedYT/chats-revenge-public/README.md

 [DM me for any issues](https://twitter.com/ZiedYT) :)
 ## Features
 - Support for both channel points and bits
-- Rewards:
-    - # General effects: work everywhere, not limited to games.
+- Rewards include general effects that work everywhere not only limited to game, and some game specific mods:
     - `Display Rewards`: (require display capture and not window capture on OBS)
         - Chat can turn off your monitor
         - Chat can blur your monitor